wp-plugins/bulletproof-security/readme.txt

 Occasionally issues or conflicts do occur with other plugins, but they are always quickly resolved.
 BulletProof Security is compatible with all other Plugins and Themes except for the Better WP Security (iThemes Security) plugin.
 If BulletProof Security is blocking something legitimate in another plugin or theme a whitelist rule can be created in BPS Custom Code to allow/whitelist whatever was being blocked by BPS.
 Please check the BulletProof Security <a href="http://forum.ait-pro.com/forums/topic/plugin-conflicts-actively-blocked-plugins-plugin-compatibility/" title="Plugin Compatibility" rel="nofollow" target="_blank">Plugin Compatibility</a> page for the steps to search for documented plugin or theme whitelist rules.

+= Does BulletProof Security Work On All Web Hosts? =

+Yes, BulletProof Security works on all web hosts.
+There is one known issue with Go Daddy Managed WordPress Hosting (not Go Daddy standard hosting account types) where wp-admin .htaccess files are not allowed to be created or edited due to security restrictions for that hosting account type.
+As of BPS .50.6 a new option was added for wp-admin BulletProof Mode to enable or disable wp-admin BulletProof Mode.
+The Enable/Disable wp-admin BulletProof Mode option on the htaccess Core Security Modes page disables wp-admin .htaccess file displayed error messages, automation, updating and creation of wp-admin .htaccess files.
+Note: Some wp-admin .htaccess file inpage error checking was not changed, such as the inpage check on the Security Status tab page.
+This may be changed in the future, but it serves a useful troubleshooting purpose for now.

 = I am seeing Security Log entries in my BulletProof Security Log.
 What do they mean? =

 Your Security Log will log 400, 403 and 404 (requires copying the BPS 404 logging code to your Theme's 404.php Template) Errors.
 The Security Log logs all 400 and 403 HTTP Response Status Codes by default.
 You can also log 404 HTTP Response Status Codes by opening this BPS 404 Template file - /bulletproof-security/404.php and copying the logging code into your Theme's 404 Template file.
 When you open the BPS Pro 404.php file you will see simple instructions on how to add the 404 logging code to your Theme's 404 Template file.
 99.99% of what is logged in the Security Log is blocked hackers, spammers, bad bots, scrapers, miners, etc. The Security Log is also a troubleshooting tool.
 If BPS is blocking something legitimate in another plugin or theme then exactly what is being blocked in another plugin or theme by BPS will be logged in the Security Log.